ShirinNagle/theory-algos-project/README.md

 Repo to calculate the SHA512 value of an input file

-   A description of your repository and its contents pitched at a knowledgeable outsider.
+   ### Description
+   Repository contains a program written in the C programming language to calculate the SHA512 value of an input file.
+The program takes the name (or path of the file) as a command line argument and outputs the SHA512 digest of the file.
+The program compiles using gcc, please see the next section called Compiliation Instructions for further explanation.
+The following files are included in the repository, SHA512 file, Makefile and this README.

-   Compilation instructions stating how to compile, test, and run your program.
+   ### Compilation instructions stating how to compile, test, and run your program.

    ### An explanation of what the SHA512 algorithm is and why it is important.
    When a message of any length less than 2^64 bits (forSHA-1, SHA-224 and SHA-256) or less than 2^128 bits (for SHA-384, SHA-512, SHA-512/224and SHA-512/256) is